dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ## Multi-stage builds

 Currently, we only containerized our application for **production**.
 But how about for (local) **development**?
-[Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) is the way to go.
+[Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) are the way to go.
 With multi-stage builds, we can use multiple `FROM` statements in our Dockerfile.
 Each `FROM` instruction can use a different base, and each of them begins a new stage of the build.

 Let's update our `Dockerfile` with the following code: